Meet The WHCA Team

 Hello!
 My name is Amanda Robinson and I joined the WHCA team late fall of 2022.
 I’ve been making small film projects since I was around 10 or 11 years old, and have been building my production skills ever since.
 Over the years I’ve made tons of Youtube content for my personal channel and helped friends out with their content as well.
 I joined my hometown’s community access channel as a volunteer in my Junior year of High school.
 While volunteering for East Bridgewater Community Access, I’d often be found behind the scenes on Ghost Chronicles or the high school’s concerts.I hope to take my skills and ideas to the next level here at WHCA, whether it be creating a new show or continuing past work, I’m excited to see what’s in store!

-Kevin Tocci – Studio Production Specialist
+Kevin Tocci – Contributing Producer

 Kevin@WHCA.tv